 Researchers found that aspartame intake over the course of 12 weeks had no negative effects on appetite, body weight, or blood sugar management.

 Further research on human participants might lead to a better understanding of the link between aspartame consumption and appetite control.

 A later review from 2016 further discussed the link between low-calorie sweeteners and metabolic disease.
 It suggested that regular, long-term intake of sweeteners may disrupt the balance and diversity of bacteria living within the gut.

 Animal studies show that this type of disruption can result in glucose intolerance, which is a known risk factor for type 2 diabetes.

-A study from 2016 investigated the effects of certain sugars and sweeteners on people’s glucose tolerance.
+Another study from 2016 investigated the effects of certain sugars and sweeteners on people’s glucose tolerance.

 These studies suggest that regular intake of aspartame could increase the risk of glucose intolerance, particularly in people who may already be overweight.

-- Alzheimer’s disease
+- toxic liver disease